robertoostenveld/esp8266_artnet_dmx512/test/README.md

 ## DMA / I2S

-The I2S mode in contrast allows control of every single bit of the signal as well as a very precise definition of the frequency.
+In contrast to UART, the I2S mode allows control of every single bit of the signal as well as a very precise definition of the frequency.
 I2S is normally used to send audio data to an external DAC (digital-analog converter).